rmetzler/bliki/wiki/ethics/musings.md

 ## Integrity is not about contracts or legislation

-Ethics, personal integrity, and group integrity are tangled together, but modern Western conceptions of group integrity tend to revolve around "does this group break the law or engender lawsuits," not "does this group act in the best interests of people outside of it."
+Ethics, personal integrity, and group integrity are tangled together, but modern Western conceptions of group integrity tend to revolve around “does this group break the law or engender lawsuits,” not “does this group act in the best interests of people outside of it.”

 ## Assumptions

-I've embedded some of my personal morality into the "ethics" articles in this section, in the absence of a published moral code.
-Those, obviously, aren't absolute, but you can reason about their validity if you assume that I believe the "end user's" privacy and active consent take priority over the technical cleverness or business value of a software system.
+I've embedded some of my personal morality into the “ethics” articles in this section, in the absence of a published moral code.
+Those, obviously, aren't absolute, but you can reason about their validity if you assume that I believe the “end user's” privacy and active consent take priority over the technical cleverness or business value of a software system.

 ### Consent and social software

-This has some complicated downstream effects: "active consent" means something you can't handwave away by putting implied consent (for example, to future changes) in an EULA or privacy statement.
+This has some complicated downstream effects: “active consent” means something you can't handwave away by putting implied consent (for example, to future changes) in an EULA or privacy statement.
 I haven't written much that calls out this pattern because it's _pervasive_.

-The "end user is the real product" business model most social networks operate on is fundamentally unethical under this code.
-It will always be more valuable to the "real customers" (advertisers, analytics platforms, law enforcement, and intelligence agencies) for users to be opted into new measurements by default, _assuming_ consent rather than obtaining it.
+The “end user is the real product” business model most social networks operate on is fundamentally unethical under this code.
+It will always be more valuable to the “real customers” (advertisers, analytics platforms, law enforcement, and intelligence agencies) for users to be opted into new measurements by default, _assuming_ consent rather than obtaining it.